QuanHaHQuan/QuanHaHQuan.github.io/index.md

 ## Working Experience

 ### 01.AI, Digital Human Products and Technology Division (Intern)
-- a) Research and Development:
+a) Research and Development:
-- - Conducted research and reproduction of mainstream algorithms (HintAD/VAD/UniAD/Motion Transformer, etc.), with evaluations of usage scenarios and business applicability
+- Conducted research and reproduction of mainstream algorithms (HintAD/VAD/UniAD/Motion Transformer, etc.), with evaluations of usage scenarios and business applicability

-b) Project Implementation - Intelligent Cabin Detection:
-Built a high-quality training dataset collection pipeline based on real-world vehicle front camera data, utilizing SAM2 for automatic annotation and introducing temporal optimization
+- Built a high-quality training dataset collection pipeline based on real-world vehicle front camera data, utilizing SAM2 for automatic annotation and introducing temporal optimization
-Contributed to the development of specific functions in the intelligent cabin system by designing and improving a detection process based on DETR, monitoring the number of occupants and their status inside the vehicle.
+- Contributed to the development of specific functions in the intelligent cabin system by designing and improving a detection process based on DETR, monitoring the number of occupants and their status inside the vehicle.
 Achieved an Avg F1-score of 0.983+ for seatbelt status classification and an R2-score of 0.929+ for facial angle regression

 ### DENSO (China), Artificial Intelligence Algorithm Research Division (Intern)
 - Passenger Status Detection (2024.08-2024.11)
+a) Research and Development:
+- Conducted research and reproduction of mainstream algorithms (HintAD/VAD/UniAD/Motion Transformer, etc.), with evaluations of usage scenarios and business applicability
+b) Project Implementation - Intelligent Cabin Detection:
-- Built a high-quality training dataset collection pipeline based on real-world vehicle front camera data, utilizing SAM2 for automatic annotation and introducing temporal optimization.
+- Built a high-quality training dataset collection pipeline based on real-world vehicle front camera data, utilizing SAM2 for automatic annotation and introducing temporal optimization
 - Contributed to the development of specific functions in the intelligent cabin system by designing and improving a detection process based on DETR, monitoring the number of occupants and their status inside the vehicle.
-- **Achieved an Avg F1-score of 0.983+ for seat-belt status classification and an R2-score of 0.929+ for facial angle regression on real world dataset.**
+Achieved an Avg F1-score of 0.983+ for seatbelt status classification and an R2-score of 0.929+ for facial angle regression

 ## Project Experience